bard/emacs-run-command/README.md

 ## Features

 - **Unopinionated**: run a command against a word, a file, a project, a service, anything.
-- **Minimal cognitive tax**: one key binding, one configuration variable, two sensible defaults.
+- **Minimal cognitive tax**: one key binding, one configuration variable.
 - **Flexible configuration**: hardcode commands, generate them dynamically based on context, or anything in between.

 ## Installing